OS2sandbox/bifrost/README.md

-# SkoleHub
+# Bifrost

-🇩🇰 SkoleHub: Open Source Digitale Studieadministration
+🇩🇰 Bifrost: Open Source Digital Studieadministration

 Project home for exploring and defining an Open Source alternative to digital student administration.